 Coaches as Leaders: A Call for Social Action

 This guidebook draws on the Dark Night book and uses the journey model to facilitate conversations on each step in the process over 6 weekly sessions or a weekend.
 It has most recently been used for leading groups through the stages of the global COVID pandemic and this is the focus of the content although it can easily be adapted to other social issues.

-**Thumbnail book cover** This offering was stimulated by heightened awareness of racial inequities and the need for greater understanding of how privilege in White society leads to inaction.
+This offering was stimulated by heightened awareness of racial inequities and the need for greater understanding of how privilege in White society leads to inaction.
 Using an adaptation of Otto Scharmer’s “U” process over a 7 week period, groups engage in deep dialogue about themselves and their behaviour in order to develop new awareness and commitments.

 The Dying to Live guidebook is designed to normalize thinking and talking about dying in order to be able to live more fully now.
 Groups of up to 12 participants work through a number of exercises over six weekly sessions or a weekend, and begin to assemble the documents necessary for legal and emotional preparation.